 Children’s Craft Sessions

-These popular sessions, run by Lynne Brown, will be re-starting on Friday 8th September and thereafter on the second and fourth Friday of the month during term.
-If there’s enough demand we may split the group and run sessions weekly with a “odd Fridays” group and an “even Fridays” group.
+These popular sessions, run by Lynne Brown, are held on the second and fourth Friday of the month during term.
 Sessions run after school and are intended for 5 – 9 year olds.
 Space is limited so to guarantee a place we recommend you sign up on the list at the reception desk.

 The Summer Reading Challenge

 Through 2016, Sheffield’s U3A Video and Documentary group spent many hours in the library recording the work that goes on here.
-At long last, you can see the result on our YouTube channel here.
+You can see the result on our YouTube channel here.

 Our best community event so far?